Felipe de Neve

 Felipe de Neve y Padilla (1724 – 3 November 1784) was a Spanish soldier who served as the 4th Governor of the Californias, from 1775 to 1782.
-Neve is considered one of the founders of Los Angeles and was instrumental in the foundation of San Jose and Santa Barbara.
+Neve is one of the founders of Los Angeles and was instrumental in the foundation of San Jose and Santa Barbara.

-Early life and career
+Biography

 Early life

 Born in Bailén, Spain, Neve was the son of Mary D. Padilla y Costilla and Felipe de Neve Noguera Castro y Figueroa and was born into one of the well-respected families of Andalucia.
 Neve entered the military in 1744 at about 16 years of age.
 Neve served as a soldier in Cantabria, Flanders, Milan, and Portugal before arriving in New Spain.
 During his time as a major he administered the colleges of Zacatecas, New Spain.

 Neve was appointed as acting Governor of Las Californias on October 18, 1774 by Viceroy Antonio Maria de Buareli y Ursua.
-For the first two years of his appointment, Neve was based in Loreto, Baja California and later moved to Monterey California.
+For the first two years of his appointment, Neve was based in Loreto, Baja California and later moved to Monterey.